 💡 Why: The chatbot uses a Large Language Model (LLM) which understands human language.

-Incorporate links into Responses.
+3. Incorporate links into responses.

 ✅ Do: Add links naturally into sentences.
-Ensure links end with a / (slash) to avoid broken URLs.

 ❌ Do Not: Add standalone URLs.